OSU-STARLAB/Simul-LLM/examples/basic_speech_to_text/README.md

     --force-finish \
 ```

-On an extremely small, reduced test set from MuST-C, the following results were achieved (latency metrics are non-CA):
+On an extremely small, reduced test set from MuST-C for en-es, the following preliminary results were achieved (latency metrics are non-CA):

 | BLEU | LAAL | AL | AP | DAL | ATD |
 |------|------|----|----|-----|-----|